Sonny Cumbie: Texas Tech (second stint)

 On December 21, 2020, Cumbie was hired and returned to Texas Tech as their offensive coordinator and quarterbacks coach under head coach Matt Wells.
 Wells was fired on October 25, 2021, with Cumbie being named the interim head coach.

 On November 24, 2021, Cumbie was retained as offensive coordinator and quarterbacks coach under new head coach Joey McGuire.

 Louisiana Tech

 On November 30, 2021, Cumbie was named the 34th head coach at Louisiana Tech University.

 Personal life

 Cumbie was a color commentator for the Texas Tech Football Radio network for three seasons (2005–2008), shortly before joining the Tech coaching staff.
-He currently resides in Fort Worth, Texas, and is married to his wife, Tamra.
+He currently resides in Ruston, Louisiana, and is married to his wife, Tamra.
 Cumbie graduated from Texas Tech with a bachelor's degree in history.
-Tamra, who is an alumna of Texas Tech, has a master's degree in technical communication and a PhD in marriage and family therapy.
+Tamra, who is an alumna of Texas Tech, has a master's degree in technical communication.
 They have two children.